Francis Scott Key Bridge collapse: Investigation

 The NTSB began an investigation and sent a team to the site.
 The Federal Bureau of Investigation (FBI) was also deployed to the scene, but said that terrorism was not suspected in the incident.
-On March 27, a Unified Command Joint Information Center was established to coordinate the investigation and salvage.
+On March 27, 2024, a Unified Command Joint Information Center was established to coordinate the investigation and salvage.
 The command includes members from primary stakeholders, including the U.S. Coast Guard, Maryland Department of the Environment, MDTA, Maryland State Police, and Synergy Marine.

-As the flag state, Singapore's Transport Safety Investigation Bureau (TSIB) and the Maryland Port Administration sent personnel to Baltimore to help in investigations.
+As the flag state, Singapore's Transport Safety Investigation Bureau (TSIB) sent personnel to Baltimore, to help in investigations, alongside the Maryland Port Administration (MPA).
 The MPA said it offered support to the NTSB and the Office of Marine Safety.

-NTSB personnel boarded the ship late on March 26 and obtained the voyage data recorder (VDR), which would help investigators develop a timeline of events leading up to the collision.
+NTSB personnel boarded the ship late on March 26, 2024, and obtained the voyage data recorder (VDR), which would help investigators develop a timeline of events leading up to the collision.
 Several possible factors were being considered, including the possibility that contaminated fuel or an improper grade of fuel had caused the loss of the ship's power.
 At a Senate Commerce Committee hearing on April 10, NTSB Chair Jennifer Homendy said the agency would not likely issue its preliminary report until the first week of May.
 She said investigators were gathering data about the ship's electrical system, examining its circuit breakers with the assistance of Dali shipbuilder Hyundai Heavy Industries, and comparing the bridge's design and pier protection to current regulatory standards.

-On April 15, FBI agents searched Dali in a criminal investigation to establish whether the crew left the port aware that the ship had problems with its electrical or mechanical systems.
+On April 15, 2024, FBI agents searched Dali in a criminal investigation to establish whether the crew left the port aware that the ship had problems with its electrical or mechanical systems.
 On May 8, anonymous sources told The Wall Street Journal that the FBI investigation is looking for potential violations of the Seaman's Manslaughter Statute, which can carry up to a 10-year prison sentence for ship officers, crew, ship owners, and charterers when violations result in deaths.